djeada/Statistics-Notes/notes/statistical_inference/null_hypothesis.md

 - It's important to **avoid "accepting" $H_0$**, as statistical tests are meant to assess whether there is sufficient evidence against $H_0$, not to prove that $H_0$ is true.
 - **Type I error** occurs when we incorrectly reject $H_0$ even though it is true (a false positive).
 - **Type II error** happens when we fail to reject $H_0$ even though $H_1$ is true (a false negative).

+### Understanding P-Values Through an Analogy

+Imagine you're a **detective** tasked with determining whether a suspect is **guilty** of a crime.
+In this scenario, the **null hypothesis ($H_0$)** is that the suspect is **innocent**, while the **alternative hypothesis ($H_a$)** is that the suspect is **guilty**.

+As you gather **evidence** from the crime scene—such as fingerprints, DNA samples, and eyewitness accounts—you assess how likely it is to find this evidence if the suspect were truly innocent.
+The **p-value** represents the probability of obtaining evidence as strong as what you have (or stronger) under the assumption that the suspect is innocent.

+In a **one-tailed test**, you might only consider evidence that points towards guilt, calculating the probability of finding such incriminating evidence.
+This means you're looking at one direction of the distribution of possible evidence.
+Conversely, in a **two-tailed test**, you also account for evidence that could exonerate the suspect, considering both directions—whether the evidence is strongly incriminating or strongly exonerating.

+If the **p-value** is low, say below a 5% significance level, it suggests that the observed evidence is unlikely to have occurred by chance if the suspect were innocent.
+This would lead you to **reject the null hypothesis** and conclude that there is sufficient evidence to support the suspect's guilt.
+On the other hand, a high **p-value** would indicate that the evidence is not strong enough to rule out innocence, and you would **fail to reject the null hypothesis**.

 ### Interpretation of the P-value